 rationalFeedback | string | Yes | Detailed rationale justifying agreement or disagreement with the AI assessment |

-categoryFeedback | string | No | Suggested correct assessment category (if different from AI assessment) |
+categoryFeedback | string | Yes | Suggested correct assessment category (if different from AI assessment) |

 Example Request